 The hanko stamp means the managers that influence or are affected by the decision have read, discussed and ended up endorsing the document.
 They are responsible for the outcome, even if they're one of the rare ones who signified reluctance by stamping their name upside down.

 Westerners who see this consensus but don't know about the nemawashi may be puzzled.
 Where's the dissension?
 But it is there, and it has percolated throughout the organization.
 In contrast Westerners often want to rush to the top of the organizational chart.

 What does this concept mean for Kumon North America?

 It means that Kumon shouldn't withdraw from building consensus when faced with overwhelming diversity.
 All parties, even more independent voices that may figuratively stamp their hanko upside down, should be part of the decision-making process.
 As it is in Japan, so it is here.
 The concept is one of the best procedures to get buy-in.
 If Kumon North America wants its initiatives to take off, imagine how having the independent franchisee association publicly sign off on it would give the initiative wings.
 However, that blessing comes at a price.
-Kumon North America will have to give on certain issues to accommodate the vision franchised business owners want for the brand, Kumon will be better off for bending.
+Franchisor Kumon North America will have to give on certain issues to accommodate the vision franchised business owners want for the brand.
+But Kumon will be better off for bending.